gagan3012/keytotext/docs/MODELS.md

 ---
 ```

-2) In your fork of this repository edit the following lines:
+2) In your fork of this repository edit the following lines of the `keytotext/pipeline.py` file:

 ``` python
 SUPPORTED_TASKS = {